Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

 It's often helpful to have multiple people in the business involved in a risk assessment, from various departments.
 This can help companies to pinpoint issues a single person may overlook.

-Following your risk assessment, you can begin to work on your "Business Continuity Plan”, or “BCP”.
-Your BCP will outline the major risks you face, and what you plan to do if these issues influence your business.
+Following your risk assessment, you can begin to work on your "Business Continuity Plan".
+Your BCP will outline the major risks you face.
+It should also include what you plan to do if these issues influence your business.

 For instance, if you're concerned there may be a chance employees will try to steal or misuse valuable data from your tech company, you can set up access controls to ensure only the right people can leverage certain information.

 Your BCP should include ideas on how to avoid the risk, as well as what you're going to do if the disruption occurs.
 It's a good idea to outline which members of staff will be involved in responding to the issue too.
 For instance, if you have a problem with your IT equipment, you'll need to get your IT and financial staff involved in repairing the problem.

 Communicate and Test

 Finally, as a part of your business continuity planning, you'll need to communicate the details to your employees, and test to see whether your strategy works.
 You may want to rehearse responses to key areas by running simulations of potential issues.

 For instance, you can show your employees how you would respond to a data breach in your business.
 You can simulate how a 'data loss' scenario to see how employees respond.